 The LTCS score sheets must be used for all Lifetime participation applications.
 It is preferred that the LTCS score sheet is also used for application to the Scheme as an interim participant.

-The Authority runs limited FIM and WeeFIMŪ training each year.
+The Authority runs limited FIMTM and WeeFIMŪ training each year.
 For more information, please go to the Training and Workshops page

-For more information abut credentialing and the exam, please go to the relevant section of the AROC website.
+For more information abut credentialing and the exam, please go to the relevant section of the AROC website or or contact AROC via email: email@example.com.